GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 Check this page often to learn about changes to the Chrome extensions platform, its documentation, and related policy or other changes.

+### Docs update: Chrome Web Store item discovery {: #cws-discoevery-doc }

+[Discovery on Chrome Web Store](/docs/webstore/discovery/) gives an overview of how users find items on the Chrome Web Store and how our editors select items to feature.

 ### Chrome 100: native messaging port keeps service worker alive {: #m100-native-msg-lifetime }

 February 9, 2022

 Connecting to a native messaging host using `chrome.runtime.connectNative()` in an extension's service worker will keep the service worker alive as long as the port is open.

 ### Chrome 100: omnibox.setDefaultSuggestion() supports promises and callbacks {: #m100-omnibox-setdefault }